pHapCompass: Probabilistic Assembly and Uncertainty Quantification of Polyploid Haplotype Phase

 Long-read allopolyploid results show convergence of top methods at high coverage, where abundant long-range information makes the problem well-constrained (Fig.~\ref{fig:res_sim}d).
 However, performance diverged sharply at low coverage, where \phc{}-long achieved the lowest VER and MEC.
 By sharing information between haplotypes via $\{W_\ell\}_{\ell=1}^L$, read coverage for some but not all haplotypes can be propagated to inform the phase of unobserved haplotype segments.
-Besides these criteria, block-level analysis reveals that \phc{} produces fewer, longer phased blocks than competitors (Supplementary Figs.~\ref{fig:auto_short_block_info} and \ref{fig:allo_long_block_info}).